mkxml/react-update-helper/README.md

 Even if you are not using Immutable on your own, most modern build systems like `webpack v2` or `rollup` will isolate the tiny bit of code this module need to operate.

-As for [debug](https://github.com/visionmedia/debug), if you use it we don't duplicate code and if you don't it's a really tiny addition that allows you to turn console logging on/off and avoid the component update logging madness that happen in big apps.
+As for [debug](https://github.com/visionmedia/debug), it is optional and will only be [required](https://nodejs.org/api/modules.html) if you use `withDebugInfo`.

 ## <a href="#" id="usage"></a>Usage

-The package exposes two functions that you can use:
+The package exposes one function and two component enhancers that you can use:

-- `shouldUpdate`, the core update engine with Immutable support.
+- `shouldUpdate`, the core update function with Immutable support.
+You may use it directly in your `shouldComponentUpdate`.
+Or you can easily switch to the enhancer approach of `withPureRender`.
-- `withPureRender`, the easy plug-and-play function with debug support.
+- `withPureRender`, the easy plug-and-play enhancer HOC for any React component that will run `shouldUpdate` in every update attempt for you.
+- `withDebugInfo`, the debug function you may use in development to log out a nice component change feed in the browser console.

 #### withPureRender(Component)

-The easiest way to get all the goods is using `withPureRender`.
+The easiest way to get all the goods of automatic `shouldUpdate` is using `withPureRender`.

-You can use it as a [high order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.g1hqmwlh4):
+You can use it as a normal high order component as follows:

 ```javascript
 // Use react